 Our Commitment to Child and Youth Safety

-ACC Australia is committed to ensuring that our churches and ministries are safe for everyone.
+Australian Christian Churches (ACC) is committed to ensuring that our churches and ministries are safe for everyone.

 Here at Life Christian Church we are committed to ministering to children and young people by providing an environment that is physically, emotionally, mentally and spiritually safe, and uphold this commitment in line with our values: